jupl/btc-angular/README.md

 Generate/destroy an Angular service using the service declaration.

 #### `gen style=[name]` / `del style=[name]`
-Generate/destroy a Stylus stylesheet file.
+Generate/destroy a Sass stylesheet file.

 #### `gen template=[name]` / `del template=[name]`
 Generate/destroy an HTML file that will be added to Angular's template cache in advance.
 For an example, see `app/app.js` and `app/templates/index.html`.